-As promised, here’s the ins and outs of dividing an African Violet which has self propagated.
+As promised, here’s the ins and outs of dividing African Violets which have self propagated.
 This pot started with a single plant…and now there are 2.
 One on the left…

 …and one on the right.